dome9/cloud-bots/README_GUARDDUTY.md

 Usage: ./enable_guard_duty.sh <lambda_arn> <aws_profile_name>
 Example: ./enable_guard_duty.sh arn:aws:lambda:us-west-2:936643454293:function:Dome9CloudBots sandbox

+If no profile name is included, it defaults to 'default'.

 This shell script will configure Guard Duty and let the data be sent to the correct lambda function.
 This runs as a shell script since CloudFormation runs per-region and this would be a hassle to manually put in each region.